 Once you start comparing your options, you’ll find that going from Bangkok to Ayutthaya by train offers the best value regarding comfort, price and duration.
 We choose the train because it was easy for us to get to the Bangkok train station and because ticket prices are pretty low.
 We also loved our first train ride to Bangkok during our stopover and wanted to continue exploring the country via train.
 Also, because I read that the train ride from Bangkok to Ayutthaya was a scenic one, we decided to go with this option.
 I won’t lie though; I don’t remember much of the scenery.

 I will say though, I was quite apprehensive about train travel in Thailand, mainly because I didn’t know what to expect.
 Up until this point, my only train travelling reference outside of North America was in Vietnam, and let’s just say that was quite an adventure.
 I was also pretty worried about the luggage situation, as I had a huge suitcase and a carry-on that needed to come with me because I was travelling for a year.

 How do I book tickets for the Bangkok to Ayutthaya train ride?

 Unlike the rest of our journey where we could buy our tickets in advance online, tickets to Ayutthaya are only available at the station.
 I’m not too sure why, but that’s something to note for when you plan your travels.

 So on the day of departure, we arrived at the train station at around 9 am, one hour before departure.
+Arriving just after 9 am is also ideal because you will miss the rush hour of people coming and going from the Bangkok train station.
 I read online that the wait to buy tickets can be long, but it took us under ten minutes to get our tickets.
 The lineups weren’t as bad as we had expected and we were able to get everything done in a short amount of time.